Table of Contents[Hide][Show]

 Where can I submit my work to Shō Poetry Journal?

 Please submit your work to Shō Poetry Journal via Submittable.
-We accept submissions in summer (June 1 to August 31) and winter (December 1 to 1 March).
+We typically accept poetry submissions in summer (June 1 to August 31) and winter (December 15 to March 15).
 Submissions sent via email or our contact form will be discarded.

 If you are currently incarcerated, or submitting on behalf of an incarcerated writer, you may submit poetry via postal mail during our reading periods.
+Submissions must include an SASE or email address.
+Please note that at this time, we only have the capacity to respond to poetry submissions.
 See more information here.

 How many times can I submit?

-We do not accept multiple submissions.
+We do not accept multiple submissions from a poet.
 However, once you’ve heard back from us, you may submit again.
-We do not currently place a cap on the number of times a person may submit during a single reading period, but ask that you submit your best work!
+We do not currently place a cap on the number of times a person may submit during a single reading period, but ask that you follow the guidelines and submit your best work.

-I’ve revised a poem that Shō previously gave me feedback on/that came close.
+I’ve revised a poem that Shō Poetry Journal previously gave me feedback on/that came close.
 Can I include it in my new submission?

 Yes.
-We are open to reading revised versions of previously-submitted poems if we expressed interest in them or if they’ve since been significantly revised.
+We are open to reading revised versions of previously-submitted poems, particularly if we expressed interest in them or if they’ve since been significantly revised.

 Since Shō is a Japanese name, should I send my haiku?
 Is your focus on Japanese poetic forms or Japanese-themed poetry?